Multiple Myeloma Clinical Presentation

 Infection

 Abnormal humoral immunity and leukopenia may lead to infection.
-Pneumococcal organisms are commonly involved, but shingles (ie, herpes zoster) and Haemophilus infections are also more common among patients with MM.
+Pneumococcal organisms are commonly involved, but shingles (ie, herpes zoster) and Haemophilus infections are also more common in patients with MM.

 Hyperviscosity